OpenNebula/docs/source/installation_and_configuration/data_center_federation/config.rst

 .. important:: When using a HA environment, every change at any configuration file included in the steps below should be applied to every HA cluster node.

-.. important:: The federation can be set-up with MySQL/MariaDB or SQLite backends, but you can't mix them across Zones.
+.. important:: The federation can be set up with MySQL/MariaDB or SQLite as backends, but you can't mix them across Zones.
 MySQL/MariaDB is recommended for production deployments.

-.. important:: FireEdge is a next-generation GUI, which is not fully supported in federation environments yet.
-Please connect only to the zone you which to operate with FireEdge directly, as it doesn't allow to switch zones.
-Also take into account that the FireEdge functionality enabled in Sunstone won't be present if you switch to a remote zone in Sunstone.
+.. important:: FireEdge, the next-generation server for the Sunstone GUI, currently does not support switching zones in a federation environment.
+Please connect directly to the zone that you wish to work on.
+Likewise, take into account that the FireEdge functionality enabled in Sunstone will not be available if you switch to a remote zone from within Sunstone.

 Step 1.
 Configure the OpenNebula Federation Master Zone
 ================================================================================